 If you are going to take a road trip with multi-day hiking on the itinerary, we also recommend taking a USB charger so you can charge using the cigarette lighter or a battery power bank.

 As with batteries, we will need memory cards for taking and storing photos depending on the duration of our trip.

 We recommend taking several cards with less space than one or two cards with a lot of memory in order to prevent problems in the case of loss or damage.

 - SD Cards: Common cards that we can use in all reflex and compact cameras.

 - Compact Flash Cards: Cards that we can use mainly in most advanced and professional cameras.
-They have a higher writing and reading speed and are more resistant.
+They have higher writing and reading speed and are more resistant.

-For panoramic photographs, an L plate holds our camera on to the tripod horizontally and vertically, providing a fixed point for shooting precision.
+For panoramic photographs, an L plate holds our camera on to the tripod horizontally and vertically, providing a fixed point for shooting with precision.